Homeowner Resources - Financial Regulation

 In addition, you’ll be responsible for the property taxes paid to the city/county and insurance to protect the property from loss against fire, smoke, theft or other hazards required by lenders.
 The taxes and insurance can be included in the mortgage payment (called “escrow”), should your lender require it in the mortgage documents.
 Depending on how much money you have available for a down payment, you may be required to pay Private Mortgage Insurance.
 My Home by Freddie Mac® has more information available on escrow and PMI.
-Depending on your neighborhood, you may also be responsible for homeowner association (HOA) fees paid for the maintenance of things such as the common areas of your community.
+Depending on your neighborhood, you may also be responsible for homeowner association (HOA) fees, which are used to pay for the maintenance of the common areas in your community.

 Your mortgage will either be a fixed rate (doesn’t change for the life of the loan), or an adjustable rate (“ARMs”) where the rate will be fixed for a few years and then adjust depending on an index.

 If you would like more information on homeownership or financial counseling before you buy a home, there are resources available.

 - Homebuyer education course providers in Maryland provide a number of courses including those required to qualify for the Maryland Mortgage Program:

 - The U.S. Department of Housing and Urban Development (HUD)-approved Housing Counseling Agencies provide advice on home buying, renting, defaults, foreclosures, and issues with credit.

 - The Consumer Financial Protection Bureau has a home loan toolkit to help answer questions before you buy a home as well as additional information about mortgages.